karthiknish/aroosi-mobile/DEV_BUILD.md

   - Ensure device is registered: `eas device:create`
   - Verify Apple Team/App IDs and bundle identifier `com.aroosi.mobile`.

+- Calendar permission crash (ExpoCalendar.MissingCalendarPListValueException)
+  - Cause: Missing iOS Info.plist keys for Calendar/Reminders when using `expo-calendar`.
+  - Fix: Ensure app config includes `NSCalendarsUsageDescription` and `NSRemindersUsageDescription`, or add the `expo-calendar` plugin with `calendarPermission` and `remindersPermission`.
+  - Rebuild the dev client for changes to take effect.

 - Google sign-in fails or crashes
   - Verify `GoogleService-Info.plist` and `google-services.json` match your app IDs.
   - Ensure `EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID` (and iOS client ID if needed) are correct.
+  - Tip: Align the Web Client ID in `.env` with the OAuth client (type 3) inside `android/app/google-services.json` to avoid token mismatch errors.
   - Rebuild dev client after any native/config changes.

 - Clear caches (if bundler acts up)